Call for Entries

 Please submit answers in a MS Word document.
 Provide the following information:

-Types of users the site supports and types of work they do
+- Types of users the site supports and kinds of work they do

-Approximate number of users the site supports, and geographic locations of those users
+- Approximate number of users the site supports and their geographic locations

 Part 2: Screenshots